-*Post where I referred to Huxley‘s relationship with the Bloomsbury Group, Garsington Manor and Lady Ottoline Morrell: http://canadianliberty.com/commentary-on-brave-new-world-by-aldous-huxley-part-1/.
+*Post where I referred to Huxley‘s relationship with the Bloomsbury Group, Garsington Manor and Lady Ottoline Morrell: https://canadianliberty.com/commentary-on-brave-new-world-by-aldous-huxley-part-1/.

-*Lady Ottoline Morrell: http://en.wikipedia.org/wiki/Lady_Ottoline_Morrell
+*Lady Ottoline Morrell: http://en.wikipedia.org/wiki/Lady_Ottoline_Morrell:

 Morrell had a long affair with philosopher Bertrand Russell, with whom she exchanged more than 3,500 letters.

-Wikipedia sources include articles from McMaster University:
+*Wikipedia sources on Bertrand Russell include articles from McMaster University: